 Aug.
 15, Harbor Springs Car Festival

-While I have yet to polish my Petoskey stones, I have them in a prominent place on a shelf in my living room.
+While I have yet to polish my Petoskey stones, I have them on a shelf in my living room.
 I also pinned several Inn at Bay Harbor postcards, which I thought was a nice touch in the rooms, to the corkboard beside my desk.

 Some of my fondest memories are of the quiet moments: hunting for Petoskey stones in the rain, sitting in my bay-view room watching the afterglow of a picture-perfect sunset, and grabbing my sweatshirt to roam the resort and sit alone by the fire.
 Despite the chill in the air, I felt hopeful for the coming warm weather.